 The most frightening or alarming symptoms often have the simplest causes.
 Most people associate the terms numbness and tingling with very serious health problems like a stroke or heart attack.
 However, nerve compression and injury are far more likely to be behind symptoms that come on slowly or repeat randomly for weeks and months on end.
-If you are concerned that you are dealing with neuropathy or other common nerve issues, come in for an appointment at our Houston office to determine the cause as quickly as possible.
+If you are concerned that you are dealing with neuropathy or other common nerve issues, come in for an appointment at our Austin office to determine the cause as quickly as possible.

 What is Numbness & Tingling?

 The twin symptoms of numbness and tingling are collectively known as paresthesia.
 This term includes other sensations like pins and needles, tickling, itching, or even burning.
 The loss of sensation in a limb or a large portion of the body can make it hard to stick with your daily routine.
 Everyone experiences these symptoms on a temporary basis when a limb falls asleep due to an awkward position.
 However, chronic numbness or tingling that returns regularly could indicate a condition that needs attention.

 When you visit our clinic to diagnosis a numbness problem, the medical professional examining you may ask questions like: